Vectorredz/cs32-mp1/README.md

 ### [PYTHON] Mirror: *[mirror.py](mirror-flower/mirror.py)*
 **[Python-side.]**\
 The generator for the tests.
 It acts as the "mirror" for the list to appropriately match as its reflection.\
-It implements a working list in Python, and outputs it to the corresponding **INPUT_FILE** directory.
-This file is a CSV delimeted by a bar `|`, with its fields as follows:
+It implements a working list in Python, and outputs test operations to the corresponding **INPUT_DIRECTORY**.
+These set of files are CSV's delimeted by a bar `|`, with its fields as follows:

 > OPERATION|ARG1|ARG2|RESULT